Constraining inflationary magnetogenesis and reheating via GWs in light of PTA data

 with $G^{\mathrm{re}}_k(\xre,x_1)$ being the Green's function for GWs during reheating.
 The tensor power spectrum at the time of the neutrino decoupling can be arrived at in a similar fashion, upon utilizing the Green's function during the epoch of radiation domination and carrying out the integral from the conformal time~$\ere$ to~$\eta_\nu$.

 Since the wave numbers of our interest will be well within the Hubble radius by the late stages of the radiation-dominated epoch, the subsequent evolution of the energy density of GWs mirrors the behavior of the energy density of radiation~\cite{PhysRevD.70.043011}.
-The total, dimensionless spectral density of primary and secondary GWs {\it today}\/ (i.e. at $\eta_0$) is defined as

-where $H_0$ denotes the present value of the Hubble parameter.
-If we assume inflation of the de-Sitter form, the spectral density of the primary GWs {\it today}\/ can be expressed as (in this context, see, for instance, Ref.~\cite{Haque:2021dha})
+The total, dimensionless SED of primary and secondary GWs {\it today}\/ (i.e. at~$\eta_0$) is defined as $\ogw(k)= \ogwp(k,\eta_0) +\ogws(k,\eta_0)= \rhogw(k,\eta_0)/(3 H_0^2\Mpl^2)$, where $H_0$ denotes the present value of the Hubble parameter.
+If we assume inflation of the de Sitter form, the SED of the primary GWs {\it today}\/ can be expressed as (in this context, see, for instance, Ref.~\cite{Haque:2021dha})

 where $\mathcal{D}_1\simeq \mathcal{O}(1)$ and $\nw=2(1-3\wre)/(1+3\wre)$.
-With the spectrum of secondary GWs at the time of decoupling of neutrinos at hand, we find that the corresponding spectral density of GWs {\it today}\/ can be written as follows:
+Note that $g_{s,0}$ denotes the number of effective relativistic degrees of freedom that contribute to the entropy density of radiation, and $\Omega_{\rm r}$ represents the dimensionless energy density of radiation today.
+We find that, for $\wre\leq1/3$, the dimensionless SED of secondary GWs {\it today},\/ induced by the PMFs during inflation and post-inflation, can be written as (for details, see supplementary material)

-where $\Omega_{\mathrm{r}}$ represents the dimensionless energy density of radiation, while $g_{\mathrm{re}}=106.75$ and $g_0=3.35$ represent the effective number of relativistic degrees of freedom at the end of reheating and the present day.
-Also, note that the quantities~$(\mathcal{A}_1,\mathcal{A}_2, \mathcal{A}_3)$ are listed in the supplementary material, while $\mathcal{I}_2(k) =[\gamma+\ln (k/\kre)]^2$.
-Moreover, $k_\nu$ denotes the wave number that renters the Hubble radius at the time of decoupling of the neutrinos, and we shall comment on $\ksb$ below.
-If we demand that $\ogwp(k) > \ogws(k)$, then upon using the expressions~\eqref{eq:sd-pgws} and~\eqref{eq:sd-sgws} for the dimensionless spectral densities of primary and secondary GWs at the wave number $\kre$, we obtain the following upper bound on the strength of the PMFs:

-For a given~$\wre$ and~$\Tre$, this translates to a constraint on the strength~$B_0$ and~$\nb$ of the magnetic field today, which corresponds to the region shaded in magenta in Fig.~\ref{fig:B-nb-plane}.